Important note: all examples follow aTbRef naming conventions.

 - clear attributes, once they have used, with a reset at the end of the function (though before the return, if used).

-- use attributes in a single note, or perhaps a note per function if complex, so as to compartmentalise where (stored) data is generated.
+- use attributes within a single note, or perhaps a note per function if complex, so as to compartmentalise where stored data is generated.

 Alternatively, consider action code variables, as described below

 (Action code) Variables